 The campus of Auburn University Montgomery is located near Interstate 85, just east of downtown Montgomery.
 This location makes AUM easily accessible from any point in or near the Montgomery area.
-(See area map on inside back cover of the catalog.)

-At present, the campus comprises five classroom buildings, the library, Taylor Center, a physical education and athletic complex, two student housing areas, and various support facilities.
-(See campus map on inside front cover of the catalog.)
+At present, the campus comprises five classroom buildings, the library, Taylor Center, a physical education and athletic complex, three student housing areas, and various support facilities.

-Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Fine Arts Department, the Art Gallery, and the Life Sciences Annex.
+Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Fine Arts Department, the Art Gallery, and the Life Sciences annex.

 The School of Education is housed in one wing of the Liberal Arts/Education complex completed in 1974, and the School of Liberal Arts is housed in a wing completed in 1975.
 This complex contains classrooms, offices, a reading clinic, and a speech and hearing clinic.
 In addition, a Liberal Arts annex, completed in 1989, provides space for archaeology, theatre, and sculpture.
+The Technology Classroom Addition, featuring six technology-enhanced classrooms for all campus use, was completed in 2003 as part of the Liberal Arts/Education complex.

 The School of Business and the Computer Center are housed in a 57,000 square foot complex on the east side of the campus.
-The Computer Center is equipped with both stand-alone equipment and terminals to the larger Computer Center at Auburn.
+The Computer Center is equipped with both standalone equipment and terminals to the larger Computer Center at Auburn.